Anello-Photonics/ANELLO_ROS_Driver/readme.md

 ### Upgrading from older ros driver versions

-If you are upgrading from an older version of the driver (<= v1.2.2), you may need to recompile the code to ensure that the new changes are applied.
-First, ensure that the instance of the ntrip_client package is deleted from the workspace.
-This node has been moved within the anello_ros_driver package.
+If you are upgrading from an older version of the anello ros driver (<= v1.2.2), you may need to recompile the code to ensure that the new changes are applied.
+First, ensure that the instance of the ntrip_client previously at ```~/catkin_ws/src/ntrip_client``` is deleted from the workspace.
+This node has been moved within the anello_ros_driver package src and script directory.

 ```bash
 rm -rf ~/catkin_ws/src/ntrip_client